About Pan Together

 - with the local Isle of Wight Councillor, Cllr Geoff Brodie – who is one of our trustees.

-In May 2022, the community centre was visited by the Earl and Countess of Wessex – Prince Edward and Sophie – accompanied by the High Sheriff of the Isle of Wight, Susie Sheldon, in recognition of Pan Together’s invaluable work in the community, particularly during the pandemic.
+In May 2022, the community centre was visited by the then Earl and Countess of Wessex – Prince Edward and Sophie (now Their Royal Hignesses the Duke and Duchess of Edinburgh) – accompanied by the Lord Lieutenant of the Isle of Wight, Susie Sheldon, in recognition of Pan Together’s invaluable work in the community, particularly during the pandemic.

 Supporting the Pan community since 2007.